MARTIMM/question-answer/docs/content-docs/setup/structures.md

   * `user`; A user definable button.
     * `name`; Different text on the button.
     * `action`; A name of a method which can be called on a previously provided object.
-The method is called when the answer on the question in accepted and saved in the users data.
+The method is called when the answer on the question is accepted and saved in the users data.
 This is like the action from the question explained above.

 * **pages**; An array of hashes.